 He wanted to insure that she had a place to live, should something happen to him.
 Now, she has late stage Alzheimer's, and is living with his sister.
 He and I want to sell the house and relocate.
 Is it possible to do so, without her signing off?
 Her name was never on the loan for the house.

 If your husband's mother's name is on the deed, then the house cannot be sold without her signature.
 To make matters worse, her signature on the deed would not be valid anyway, because she is of unsound mind and is incapable of entering into legal transactions.
-Someone would have to act for her,...Read more »
+Someone would have to...Read more »

 The answer depends on the reason the officers state was the reason they pulled you over.
 IF, and that's a big IF, the officers had no legitimate reason for the stop AND IF they admit that, the marijuana they seized should not be admitted into evidence against you.
 If, on the other hand, the...Read more »

 The Landlord sold property out from under me,&had said that I could buy the property & home ,having first choice of buying.
 The Landlord has made things inhabitable&unsanitary by cutting off the water.
-I dont know if property has sold or not, because Landlord has lied & mislead me in the process....
+I dont know if property has sold or not, because Landlord has lied & mislead me...
 Read more »

 You have not provided enough information to permit an answer.
 Has this happened or are you afraid that it might happen?
 If it has happened, what did the judge do?
 An attorney failing to appear in court is a very serious matter.
 There either is or is not a legitimate reason for his or her...Read more »

 The girl that "sold" it let them pay her in narcotics for starters and then she wrote a receipt as if they paid her the actual money.
 I was unaware untill I kicked the girlfriend out then the "buyer" showed up.
 (Over 6months later) said they bought it and moved in..
-The trailer is too old to be...
+The...
 Read more »

 You haven't given enough specific facts to permit a specific answer.
-For example, we don't know who owns the land the trailer is located on, and we don't know exactly what the paper says that your ex-girlfriend gave them and we don't know whether you or your parents still have the papers from when...Read more »
+For example, we don't know who owns the land the trailer is located on, and we don't know exactly what the paper says that your ex-girlfriend gave them and we don't know whether you or your parents still have...Read more »

 I am one heir to our mothers estate who died 11/11/2015.
 As I understand a previous post, Alabama real estate automatically passes to the heirs after 2 years which is close approaching.
 The estate is still in probate; real estate has not been sold which is the primary asset in the estate.
 I would...
 Read more »